learn-co-students/js-node-practice-lab-bootcamp-prep-000/README.md

 var height = 74
 ```

 Boom!
 We took away the quotes and now it's a number not a string.
 You can remove the `parseInt` part of your `console.log` to look like this: `console.log(height + 1)` and everything should work properly.

-Awesome!
+Now it's time to submit your work back to learn.
+Go ahead and run `learn submit` in the terminal.
+You should then get a few more green lights and be ready to move on to the next lesson.
+Congratulations

 <p class='util--hide'>View <a href='https://learn.co/lessons/js-node-practice-lab'>Node Practice</a> on Learn.co and start learning to code for free.</p>